 Over a period of time, people have also started using the red string bracelet as a reminder of not being alone and a sign of being loved, safe, and supported.
 It helps them in remaining positive even during adversities.

 Generally the red string bracelets were worn by practitioners of four different faiths, Hinduism, Kabbalah, Buddhism and Christianity.
 It is often made of thin wool, some may have knots tied into them, and some include beads or ornaments like the evil eye or Hamsa as an added symbol of protection.

 The red string has originated from various cultures, namely Hinduism, Buddhism, Christianity, Kabbalah, and ancient Chinese legends.
 In Hinduism, men and women wear the red string of fate as a symbol of good luck and protection.
 It is tied during various celebrations and rituals.

 Also known as the red kabbalah bracelet, it is worn by people following Judaism.
 As per the Hebrew text, Rachel, mother of Joseph, was infertile till she gave birth to Joseph.
 She passed away while giving birth to her second son, Benjamin.
 She is revered as a holy mother figure, and people tie a red string around her tomb seven times to infuse it with the energy of protection and luck.
 After unwrapping, the string is cut into bracelets and tied on the left wrist.
 It is believed that the bracelet wards off any evil.

-In Buddhism, the thin red string of fate is blessed by Lam and given to students and practitioners while taking vows.
+In Buddhism, Lam blesses the thin red string of fate, and it’s handed to students and practitioners accepting vows.
 It is believed that the red cord brings luck and offers protection.

 As per the Christian beliefs, the red thread symbolizes redemption.
 A scarlet thread around hands of Biblical figures Pharez and Zarah appear in Genesis 38 in the Bible.